US STOCKS-Dow drops 1% after hawkish Bullard remarks | Business

 The Dow fell 1% on Friday after Federal Reserve official James Bullard said inflation was stronger than anticipated and it would take the central bank several meetings to figure out how to pare back stimulus.
 The blue-chip Dow and the benchmark S&P 500 were set for their worst day in a month after Bullard, president of the St. Louis Federal Reserve, said he was among the seven officials who saw rate increases beginning next year to contain inflation.

+"Second, it suggests that tightening could crimp the growth of the economy and the earnings of the S&P 500 sooner than investors thought."
 Wall Street's main indexes were jolted earlier this week after the Fed unexpectedly signaled it could begin tapering its massive stimulus sooner than expected, setting the benchmark S&P 500 on course to snap a three-week winning streak.

-However, investors returned to heavyweight technology stocks in particular on Thursday, focusing on the Fed's projection of the economy growing a faster-than-expected 7% this year.
+Surprisingly weaker-than-expected weekly jobless claims on Thursday prompted a move out of economy-linked financials , energy and materials stocks.
+Rate-sensitive bank stocks shed 1.8% as U.S. yield curve flattened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)